Employees' rights and entitlements

 You have enhanced privacy rights under data protection legislation (GDPR).
 Employers have certain obligations and responsibilities in relation to how they collect, use and protect your personal data.
 You can read more in our document on data protection in the workplace.
 If your employer uses CCTV in the workplace or monitors your use of email, internet or the phone, you can find information about this in our document on surveillance in the workplace.

 Part-time employees, zero-hour contracts and employment permits

-If you are working part-time, have a zero-hour contract, or are working on an employment permit, you have certain employment rights.
+If you are working part-time, have a zero-hour contract, or are working on an employment permit, you have certain employment rights, see below.